Eating for Performance

 Competition Nutrition

-Do have breakfast – if you have to get up earlier to allow time before competing, do so.
-Eat a high carbohydrate meal two, preferably three hours before competing.
+Do have breakfast—if you have to get up earlier to allow time before competing, do so.
+Eat a high-carbohydrate meal two, preferably three, hours before competing.

 Recovery Nutrition

-It has been advocated that a snack within 30 minutes of exercise is best, but new research suggests there is a 2-hour window, so no need to panic.
+It has been advocated that a snack within 30 minutes of exercise is best, but new research suggests a 2-hour window, so there is no need to panic.

 Be Prepared

-Group one (fats/protein) increased distance covered by 3%, group two (sweets) by 23% group 3 (pasta) by 26%.
+Group One (fats/protein) increased distance covered by 3%, group Two (sweets) by 23%, and group 3 (pasta) by 26%.

-So, proof that complex carbohydrates including cereals, bread, fruit, and vegetables) are the best source of energy.
+So, proof that complex carbohydrates, including cereals, bread, fruit, and vegetables, are the best source of energy.

 Iron

 Iron is necessary to carry oxygen to the muscles.
-Briefly, if your iron (haemoglobin) is down your muscles receive less oxygen, meaning they cannot produce as much aerobic energy.
-So your VO2max and anaerobic threshold are reduced.
+Briefly, if your iron (haemoglobin) is down, your muscles receive less oxygen, meaning they cannot produce as much aerobic energy.
+So, your VO2max and anaerobic threshold are reduced.
 The result is you cannot maintain as fast a pace.
 It is like being unfit.

 If you are a teenager with growth spurts, training hard, or are female, you have a good chance of becoming iron deficient.
 If all three apply to you, there is more than a good chance of iron deficiency.